Zebralight SC700d review

 Programming the Zebralight SC700d (G6 and G7 hidden mode groups)

-From factory the Zebralight SC700d is set to its standard Mode Group 5 (G5).
-The above functionality and data refers to this mode group.
-You can't customize the output for H1 M1 and L1 in G5..
+From the factory, the Zebralight SC700d is set to its standard Mode Group 5 (G5).
+The above functionality and data refer to this mode group.
+You can't customize the output for H1 M1 and L1 in G5.
 But you can adjust the sublevel brightness, meaning H2 M2 L2...

 To change to a certain mode group simple click from the OFF position the amount that corresponds to the number of the mode group.
 It doesn't matter in which group you were, simply do 5, 6 or 7 clicks from OFF to activate the group.